awxkee/pxfm/README.md

 Mostly fast and accurate math.

-Most of FMA based methods have ULP less than 0.5.
+Most of methods have ULP less than 0.5.